cerassus/gamergeek-nextjs/README (kopia).md

 - Use MongoDB to store players scores
 - Add SCORE LEADERBOARD and HELP subpages

-You should use Next.js and SSR.
+You should use Next.js and use SSR.
 Any other libraries are most welcome.

 # Downloading code and running on your machine